linux-integrity/ima-doc/policy-syntax.rst

 func=CRITICAL_DATA
 '''''''''''''''''''''''''

-This triggers on a change to critical data stored in kernel memory such as an SELinux policy or mode, device-mapper targets like dm-crypt and dm-verity state, and the kernel version.
+This triggers on a change to security critical data stored in kernel memory such as an SELinux policy or state, device-mapper targets like dm-crypt and dm-verity state, and the kernel version.

 ``CRITICAL_DATA`` forces the IMA template to :ref:`ima-buf` independent of the default or boot command line specifier.